-Raw liquid and dry ingredients are portioned out by bulk weight or by volume in calibrated vats, much like measuring out cooking ingredients in measuring cups.
+- Measuring and Portioning: Raw liquid and dry ingredients are portioned out by bulk weight or by volume in calibrated vats, much like measuring out cooking ingredients in measuring cups.

-Raw pigments are crushed and dispersed, creating a dry substance called the mill base.
+- Mill Base Creation: Raw pigments are crushed and dispersed, creating a dry substance called the mill base.

-In a process called the let-down, resins, solvents, and additives are prepared in a different vat.
+- Letting Down: In a process called the let-down, resins, solvents, and additives are prepared in a different vat.

-Prepared materials arrive at the canning section by truck.
+- Shipment to Canning Area: Prepared materials arrive at the canning section by truck.
 Liquid materials are piped into storage silos or tanks and dry materials are brought into the receiving area of a warehouse.

-Cans are sealed up, boxed, and the boxes are placed on pallets for shipment.
+- Palletizing: The paint cans are sealed up, boxed, and the boxes are placed on pallets for shipment.

 It's possible to make your own DIY paint.
 While you won't be able to paint your home's exterior with DIY paint, it can be fun to use your own paint for interior items like chairs, doors, toys, window trim, or hobbies.

 The process is a scaled-down version of the way that paint factories make paint.
 You will need three main ingredients: pigment, binder, and solvent.

 - Pigment: Dry, powdered paint pigments are available from art supply stores.
 Choose one specific pigment or purchase a set of pigments to mix your own.